Vineeth1512/FileNet-Notes/01-introduction.md

 ---

+### 📝 How to Explain in Your Own Words
+*"FileNet is like a digital office system where all company documents, files, and business processes are stored, organized, and managed.
+It helps teams find files quickly, automate workflows, and maintain security without using paper."*

+---

 ## 🔹 Why do we use FileNet?
 Modern organizations generate massive amounts of unstructured data — invoices, employee files, contracts, and more.
 Manually managing these through file systems or databases is inefficient and risky.